richard-austin/security-cam/README.md

 * NVR includes NTP server for cameras to sync time without the need for them to connect to the internet.

 #### Limitations
+* The .deb file produced with ./gradlew buildDebFile is set up to install on a Raspberry pi running Ubuntu 24.04 (Noble Numbat).
+Availability of dependencies may prevent installation on other Ubuntu versions.
 * Requires network cameras which provide H264 or H265 (HEVC) video, and optionally audio via RTSP (G711/AAC). *No video transcoding is done on the raspberry pi to keep CPU utilisation low*
 * The browser used must be able to display the video format used.
 Most browsers will support H264, but on some